BLOGS & FORUMS

 Covering the latest trends and topics in USB IP.

-I started working on USB in 1995, starting with the world’s first BIOS that supported USB Keyboards and Mice while at Award Software.
-After a departure into embedded systems software for real-time operating systems, I returned to USB IP cores and software at inSilicon, one of the leading suppliers of USB IP.
-In 2002, inSilicon was acquired by Synopsys and I’ve been here since.
-I also served as Chairman of the USB On-The-Go Working Group for the USB Implementers Forum from 2004-2006.
+Eric started working on USB in 1995, starting with the world’s first BIOS that supported USB Keyboards and Mice while at Award Software.
+After a departure into embedded systems software for real-time operating systems, he returned to USB IP cores and software at inSilicon, one of the leading suppliers of USB IP.
+In 2002, inSilicon was acquired by Synopsys and he’s been here since.
+He also served as Chairman of the USB On-The-Go Working Group for the USB Implementers Forum from 2004-2006.

-I received an M.B.A. from Santa Clara University and an M.S. in Engineering from University of California Irvine, and a B.S. in Engineering from the University of Minnesota.
-I’m a licensed Professional Engineer in Civil Engineering in the State of California
+Eric received an M.B.A. from Santa Clara University and an M.S. in Engineering from University of California Irvine, and a B.S. in Engineering from the University of Minnesota. and is a licensed Professional Engineer in Civil Engineering in the State of California

 Archive for the 'USB 2.0' Category